Eleanor Thornton: Biography

 The Probate Registry for June 1916 shows that her sister Rose (1887–1945), by that time the last surviving member of her immediate family, administered her will.
 Amongst her effects was probably a similar silver model of the Spirit of Ecstasy, which it is presumed Rose kept.
 Rose married Gordon Willis Hayter in 1923, and many years later, the silver model was stolen from the home of Dorothy Hayter, Gordon's second wife.

+Recognition

+In 2026 a blue plaque honoring her was unveiled on Charlotte Street in Leamington Spa.